MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 Manage the Microsoft Teams Exploratory license
 =======================================================

-Microsoft Teams Exploratory lets existing Office 365 users in your organization who are not licensed for Microsoft Teams to initiate an exploratory experience of Teams.
+The Microsoft Teams Exploratory experience lets users in your organization who have Azure Active Directory (AAD) and are not licensed for Teams to initiate an exploratory experience of Teams.
 Admins can switch this feature on or off for users in their organization.
-This is an enhancement to the earlier [Microsoft Commercial Cloud Trial](iw-trial-teams.md).
+The earlier [Microsoft Commercial Cloud Trial](iw-trial-teams.md) is now called The Teams Exploratory experience.

-[!INCLUDE [preview-feature](includes/preview-feature.md)] This offer will be available starting in mid January, 2020.
+[!INCLUDE [preview-feature](includes/preview-feature.md)] This experience will be available starting in mid January, 2020.

-## What's in Teams Exploratory?
+## What's in the Teams Exploratory experience?

-The service plans included in Teams Exploratory are:
+The service plans included in the Teams Exploratory experience are:
  - Exchange Online (Plan 1)
  - Flow for Office 365
  - Insights by MyAnalytics